eshaham/israeli-bank-scrapers/CONTRIBUTING.md

 ##  Publish `israeli-bank-scrapers-core` to NPM.
 1. Make sure everything is committed.
-2. Run `./utils/prepare-israeli-bank-scrapers-core.js`.
-The script will change the name inside `package.json` to `prepare-israeli-bank-scrapers-core` and will change puppeteer dependency to `puppeteer-core`.
+2. Run `npm run prepareCoreVariation`.
+The script will change the name inside `package.json` to `prepare-israeli-bank-scrapers-core`, change puppeteer dependency to `puppeteer-core`, reinstall dependencies and rebuild the library.
 3. *MANDATORY* step - bebuild library to update 'lib' files.
 4. Run `npm publish`.
 This will publish `prepare-israeli-bank-scrapers-core` package.
 5. Run `git reset --hard` to reset the changes to `package.json`.